Kannapuram: Transportation

-The National Highway-66 passes through the Taliparamba town.
-Mangalore, Goa and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
+The National Highway 66 passes through the Taliparamba town.
+Mangalore, Goa and Mumbai can be accessed on the northern side and Kochi and Thiruvananthapuram can be accessed on the southern side.
 Kannapuram town is located on Valapattanam-Pappinisseri-Pazhayangadi main road which gets connected to the NH-66 through Pilathara at the north and Valapattanam bridge at the south.

-The nearest railway station is Kannapuram on the Mangalore-Palakkad line.
+The nearest railway station is Kannapuram on the Shoranur-Mangalore section of the Southern Railway zone.
 Trains are available to almost all parts of India subject to advance booking.

 The nearest airport is Kannur, Mangalore and Calicut are also accessible.
 All are international airports with direct flights to the Middle East.